ralphje/destructify/docs/api.rst

       Indicates that the parent context should be considered part of this context as well.
 This allows you to reference fields in both contexts transparently without the need of calling :attr:`parent`.

+   .. attribute:: ParsingContext.stream

+      The stream that is used during parsing.

+   .. attribute:: ParsingContext.capture_raw

+      Indicates whether :attr:`FieldContext.raw` should be filled.
+This is useful if you need to calculate values based on the raw contents of the field, for instance, for calculating checksums.

+      Note that this attribute cannot change the stream used by the parser.
+This means that the context cannot add the methods of the :class:`CaptureStream` stream wrapper, which caches values written to and read from the stream, and must rely on a call to :func:`seek` on the stream to read the raw value.

+      It is recommended to use :attr:`StructureOptions.capture_raw`, as this can change the stream.

    .. autoattribute:: ParsingContext.root

    .. attribute:: ParsingContext.fields